By the time you read this, Ruben Blades run at Jazz at Lincoln Center will have ended but I feel compelled to share the experience with you.

 The rehearsal felt more like a party, with family, friends, and supporters enjoying the atmosphere and the music.

 The event was followed by a reception for the artists, members of the press and JALC staff.

-Thus far, the 2014-2015 season has certainly lived up to its promise!
+The 2014-2015 season has lived up to the hype!